Azra Raza: Research

-Raza has also used genomic technology to further research the pathology of myelodysplastic syndrome, as well as RNA Sequence and global methylation studies, and was a part of US President Barack Obama's "cancer moonshot" program, reporting to Vice-president Joe Biden.
+Raza has also used genomic technology to further research the pathology of myelodysplastic syndrome, as well as RNA sequence and global methylation studies, and was a part of President Barack Obama's "cancer moonshot" program that reported to Vice-president Joe Biden.

 Writing

-Raza's 2009 book Ghalib: Epistemologies of Elegance co-written with Sara Suleri Goodyear, analyzed the work of the Urdu poet Ghalib, and included translations of Ghalib's Ghazals that the co-authors performed themselves.
-Raza also facilitates Pakistani artists during visits to New York City.
+Raza's 2009 book Ghalib: Epistemologies of Elegance, co-written with Sara Suleri Goodyear, analyzed the work of the Urdu poet Ghalib, and included translations of Ghalib's Ghazals that the co-authors performed themselves.
+Raza also hosts Pakistani artists during visits to New York City.
 She also co-wrote Myelodysplastic Syndromes & Secondary Acute Myelogenous Leukemia: Directions for the New Millennium in 2001.

 Raza's work has appeared in The New England Journal of Medicine, Nature, Blood, Cancer, Cancer Research, British Journal of Haematology, Leukemia, and Leukemia Research.
 She has also contributed to newspapers as an author, and has provided talks to organizations like TEDx New York.

-The hypothesis that early detection and prevention of cancer may be the most humane solution for the cancer problem was summarized in Raza's essay in The Wall Street Journal, titled: "Cancer is still beating us.
+The hypothesis that early detection and prevention of cancer may be the most efficient solution for the cancer was summarized in Raza's essay in The Wall Street Journal entitled "Cancer is still beating us.
 We need a new start".

-Critical Acclaim
+Critical acclaim

 Raza's 2019 book The First Cell has received critical acclaim from many sources: